What is human subjects research?

 - Submit a continuation of research form if the study will go beyond your approved period.
 Continuation of research after expiration is a violation of federal guidelines.
 There is no grace period.

 - Complete a close-out form when research is complete.

 What happens if an investigator conducts research without IRB approval?

+The researcher will need to meet with the board to decide how to continue.
 In these cases, the IRB will decide if the investigator:

 After the IRB meeting, the IRB office will send a letter to the investigator indicating the IRB review and what actions the IRB requires, as well as an opportunity for the investigator to respond.
-A copy of the letter will be sent to the faculty advisor if the researcher is a student, and sent to the Chair/Dean of their department if the researcher is a faculty member.

 Can I collaborate with an outside researcher?

 Yes, but you will need to list them on your proposal and provide their CITI certificates.